-More than 40 percent of Simpson psychology students go on to graduate school at places like Penn State University, University of Wisconsin-Stout, University of Minnesota and State University of New York-Albany.
+More than 40 percent of Simpson psychology students go on to graduate school at places like Penn State University, University of Illinois, University of Northern Iowa, University of Minnesota and the University of Iowa.
 A degree in psychology prepares you for a myriad of career choices or further study in fields like education, counseling, business and mental health.